Biometric Time Clocks: The Ultimate Guide for Employers

 What is a Biometric Time Clock?

 Biometric employee time clocks identify employees and track their work hours.
 Employees punch in and out on the biometric clock.
-Biometric time clocks can be placed at the entrance to the workplace, or at the entrance to specific departments within the facility.
+Personal identification time clocks can be placed at the entrance to the workplace, or at the entrance to specific departments within the facility.
 Some employee timekeeping apps have biometric capability.
 Because of this, it allows employees to clock in from a mobile device.
 In addition, biometric clocks can sync with employee time and attendance software.

 Types of Biometric Time Clocks